rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

-# Delete Cloud Foundry Deployment and BOSH #
+# Delete Cloud Foundry Deployment and Release, BOSH Deployment#

 This document explains how to delete a  Cloud Foundry Deployment and BOSH Deployment.